priyasilent/product-analytics-user-funnel-retention/README.md

 ## Product Thinking
 This analysis focuses not only on identifying patterns, but on translating data into clear product decisions that improve user experience and business outcomes.

+Highest drop-off occurs between "App Open" and "Signup Started", indicating onboarding friction at early stages.
+This suggests the need for simplification or guided onboarding to improve conversion.